Picturedigits/zoning-metro-hartford/README.md

 Sources: Zoning Regulations for Avon (amended Oct 19, 1951, and Fall 1953); Bloomfield (adopted March 15, 1950); Simsbury (adopted Nov 21, 1952); West Hartford (amended to Dec 3, 1951); Farmington (adopted April 27, 1950), adapted from Avon and Joseph Moschner, “Present Zoning Fact Sheet [Map]” (Avon Town Planning Committee, Connecticut, January 1954), https://www.avonct.gov/planning-community-development/files/1956-pocd-maps-908.

-## Georeferencing
+## Georeferencing (Avon 1954)
-The original JPG map was georeferenced using [QGIS Georeferencer](https://docs.qgis.org/3.16/en/docs/user_manual/working_with_raster/georeferencer.html) tool.
-About 20 ground control points were chosen (available in `georeference/1954-avon-present-zoning-ROTATED_modified.tif.points`).
+Export PDF to JPG or PNG, and georeference the image using [QGIS Georeferencer](https://docs.qgis.org/3.16/en/docs/user_manual/working_with_raster/georeferencer.html) tool.

+For Avon 1954, about 20 ground control points were chosen (available in `georeference/1954-avon-present-zoning-ROTATED_modified.tif.points`).
 The output GeoTIFF is available from `georeference/1954-avon-present-zoning-ROTATED_modified.tif`.

 To recreate GeoTIFF from the original JPG and GCP points in QGIS, follow the steps below:

 1. Open the JPG map in Georeferencer.
 1. Load GCP points file.
 1. In Transformation Settings, set type to *Polynomial 2*, resampling method to *Nearest neighbor*, and target SRS to *EPSG:3857* (Web Mercator).
-1. Hit the *Play* button to generate a GeoTIFF.
+1. Hit *Play* to generate a GeoTIFF.

 ## Creating a GeoJSON
-A GeoJSON file with polygons was manually created in QGIS using the georeferenced map and simplified town boundaries of Connecticut (available from `georeference/ct-towns.geojson`).
+The GeoJSONs were created using georeferenced TIFF maps.
+Polygons were manually created in QGIS, sometimes using simplified town boundaries of Connecticut (available from `georeference/ct-towns.geojson`).

 Each polygon contains three properties:
 * town